dhanuhangout/python/Readme.txt

 	dhanuhangout).
 git remote add origin https://github.com/dhanraju/python.git git pull origin master
+- Edit file
+git add Readme.txt
+- login to github.com with user dhanraju and all dhanuhangout in settings->collaborators and then sign out.
+- login to github.com with user dhanuhangout and accept invitation from dhanraju.
-- Edit file and commit the code. git add Readme.txt git commit -m "Sync to dhanraju master branch with dhanuhangout user and uploading all files to dhanuhangout master branch" git push -u origin master
+- Now commit the code.
+git commit -m "Sync to dhanraju master branch with dhanuhangout user and uploading all files to dhanuhangout master branch" git push -u origin master